hapax/hapax.github.io/assets/reading.md

 \langle A\rangle_{\tau_A} - \langle A\rangle_{0} \sim \Delta A.
 $$

-In other words, I think the expectations should change by the spread of $A$ in the initial state.
+In other words, I think that after the MTRS timescale, the expectation of $A$ should change by its spread in the initial state.

 #### Virtual particles